 Sleep experts have suggested replacing pillows every two years, but it really is up to you.

-A major indicator of needing a new pillow is waking up feeling uncomfortable around the neck and shoulder, which could suggest that your pillow is no longer providing proper support.
-Other indicators include increased allergies, stains, and discolouration.
+A major indicator of needing a new pillow is waking up feeling uncomfortable around the neck and shoulders, which could suggest your pillow is no longer providing proper support.
+Other indicators include increased allergies, stains and discolouration.

 What are my options for a low allergen or hypo-allergenic Pillow?

-To keep your pillow in the best possible shape and condition, we highly recommend using pillow protectors and covers.
-This will help protect the pillow from any accidental stains and spills, ensuring that you get the healthiest possible night’s sleep.
+We recommend using pillow protectors and covers to keep your pillow in the best possible shape and condition, we recommend using pillow protectors and covers.
+This will help protect the pillow from any accidental stains and spills, ensuring you get the healthiest possible night’s sleep.

-In addition to this, the pillow itself should be aired frequently.
-Not only does this help remove body moisture absorbed during sleep, but it also helps to refresh the pillow and loft the liftings.
-When washing pillows, always double check the care instructions as some are ‘dry clean’ only.
+In addition, the pillow itself should be aired frequently.
+Not only does this help remove body moisture absorbed during sleep, but it also refreshes the pillow.
+When washing pillows, always double-check the care instructions as they can vary according to each type of product.